armBookCodeExamples/Erratum/Chapter2/Readme.md

 There are modules that can be used to adapt the 3.3 volts and 0 volts levels signal to the RS-232 standard voltage levels.
 Most of these modules are based on the MAX232 integrated circuit.

-In some cases a larger distance should be cover in electrically noisy environments and many devices interconnected using as few cables as possible.
+In some cases a larger distance should be covered in electrically noisy environments and many devices interconnected using as few cables as possible.
 In those scenarios the RS-485 standard can be used by means of modules based for example in the MAX485 integrated circuit.
 RS-485 has only two signals, namely A and B, and does not have a ground signal.
 In RS-485 the logic states 0 and 1 are signaled by means of setting a differential voltage between signals A and B, as shown in Table 2.7.
-The differential voltage between A and B should be at least of 1.5 V.
+The differential voltage between A and B should be at least 1.5 V.

 **Table 2.7 RS-485 logic and voltage levels**